Writing Fantasy In Slovenia: An Interview With Author Andrew Anzur Clement

 You’ve already mentioned your current series, Voyages of Fortune, which has a more “Slovene background” …

 During my first visit to Celje in 2017, I was captivated by the story of Frederik of Celje and Veronika Deseniška as well as the travels of Alma Karlin.
 I left determined to tell a story that connected the two of them.
-This turned into Voyages of Fortune, the current series that I’m writing.
+This turned into Voyages of Fortune.

 One of the main characters is an American who discovers that he had Slovene roots he never knew about, and that this means he is destined to accompany Alma on a globetrotting quest, handed down to her through time from the Counts of Celje.
 His arc of discovering a whole identity and purpose that he never knew he had is semi-autobiographical.
 Many details that he discovers along the way, like the correct pronunciation of his last name, come from my own experiences of rediscovering my Slovene roots.